 There certainly isn’t a lack of produce in the house right now…

-My bearded guy taught me the trick to making kale awesome is to massage it with olive oil and salt.
+I learned that trick to making kale awesome is to massage it with olive oil and salt.
 (No joke, it works… the kale becomes much less bitter and tough.)

 Cucumber & Chickpea Salad